Best Credit Cards for Good Credit [November 2024]

 • Late payments: Late and missed payments account for a large portion of your credit score.
 Simply opening a credit account, using it, and never having a late or missed payment will have positive effects on your credit.
 Not to mention you'll save money by not paying late fees.

 • Credit utilization: Lenders want you to use your borrowed credit, but they don’t want you to use up your entire credit limit all the time.
-If you consistently carry a credit card balance of 30% or less of your available credit, your credit score is likely to increase.
+If you consistently carry a credit card balance of less than 30% of your available credit, your credit score is likely to increase.

 • Credit history: The longer you’ve had open credit accounts in good standing, the better your credit score will be.
 Lenders want to see a reasonable history of credit before they offer you more.